Prabhu19/dataglen-assignment/README.md

 Overall Documentation in Assignement Documentation.docx

+The code was tested on Spark 2.0.0 and Python 2.7.5

 # dataglen-assignment

 Write a Spark Structured Streaming app to extract JSON messages from kafka broker and aggregate them over a window of 2 mins.